-This bill seeks to repeal the existing REAL ID implementation law established in Laws 2017, chapter 76, which governs the issuance and requirements for driver's licenses and identification cards in Minnesota.
-It mandates the revisor of statutes to prepare proposed legislation for the 2026 regular legislative session to address the necessary statutory changes resulting from this repeal, with the repeal taking effect on July 1, 2026.
-The bill also introduces new definitions and requirements for noncompliant licenses and identification cards, including specific markings to indicate their status, and outlines the responsibilities of the commissioner to inform applicants about the limitations of their identification documents.
+This bill proposes the repeal of the REAL ID implementation law established in Laws 2017, chapter 76, which governs the issuance and requirements for driver's licenses and identification cards in Minnesota.
+It mandates the revisor of statutes to collaborate with relevant departments to prepare proposed legislation for the 2026 regular legislative session to address the necessary statutory changes resulting from this repeal.
+The repeal will take effect on July 1, 2026, while the initial section of the bill will be effective the day after final enactment.

 Statutes affected: